📑 Table of contents

 - Quality close to GPT-4.1 Mini

-This is likely the best free option to start with.
+This is probably the best free option to start with.

 Llama via Groq

-Groq provides Llama models with a free tier:
+Groq offers Llama models with a free tier:

 - Excellent quality for a free model